 Working at KGH means working in an international environment together with passionate and highly competent colleagues.
 Our focus is to create a positive work environment to attract, recruit, develop, engage and retain our talents.
 Offering good working conditions and work environment (#greatjobsforgreatpeople) is as important as supporting a good balance of private and professional life.

-Considering the environmental impact is a key aspect in the actions and decisions we take to drive our business.
+Considering the environmental impact is a key aspect of the actions and decisions we take to drive our business.

 Invest in digitalization